OU blog

 My husband returned and we had a brief chat and I made a phone call.

 After the call our youngest was busy sorting through his music collection again.
 I asked my son if he had fed the cats this morning as he usually likes to do it, but he said neither of them had turned up.
 It had been raining earlier on, so I expect they had taken shelter somewhere.
 The garden is full of little dens for them to hide.
 No doubt they will turn up when they are hungry!
 Wonder where they?
-Perhaps lost in the garden jungle!
+Perhaps they got lost in the wild jungle garden!

 Even though it was cool and damp it was pleasant enough for a walk.
 Husband and myself both enjoyed the walk out to the far side the village to charity shop.
-He said he appreciated the cool air, which was nice and cool on his eye (he has had a recent cataract operation) We decided to walk the long way home past the Village Hall and through the housing estate, past the green space and woodlands.
-Here we heard Wood pigeons, crows and black birds, as well as some smaller birds chaffinches and other finches, there was lots of lovely bird song in the trees and bird activity in the woods.
+He said he appreciated the cool air, which was nice and cool on his eye ( recent cataract operation) We decided to walk the long way home past the Village Hall and through the housing estate, past the green space and the woodlands.
+Here we heard Wood pigeons, crows and black birds, as well as some smaller birds chaffinches and other finches, there was lots of lovely bird song in the trees and plenty of bird activity in the woods.

-However, we decided it was too cold to sit down on the bench for long, and best to keep warm by moving about.
-We walked down cemetery lane and through the cemetery, then the footpath past the park, but it was too wet on the grass to go into the park to walk today, so we took the outer pavement footpath around it instead.
+However, we decided it was too cold to sit down on the bench for long, and best to keep warm, by moving about.
+We walked down cemetery lane and through the cemetery, then the footpath past the park, but it was too wet on the grass to walk in the park today, so we took the outer pavement footpath round instead.
 It was lovely to see the trees and the large green field.

 Then we finally arrived back at home, the 2 cats were eagerly awaiting for us on the porch, looking slightly wet and bedraggled.
 My son was there stroking them quickly, then dashed indoors to get them their food.
 "I Wonder where they have been hiding?" said my son.
 They ate their food on the porch then raced indoors to find a place on the arm chairs their favourite spot by the large sunny window, where they proceeded to groom themselves, before falling fast asleep until the early evening!